maxi-blocks/maxi-blocks/readme.txt

 We refuse to hold basic features hostage just to sell the “full-version.”
 Everyone gets access to all page builder features, custom blocks and settings completely free.
 There's no lock-in by design.

 == Goodbye license keys 👋 ==
-Plus, we’re on a mission to make licence keys and domain restrictions go extinct, just like dinosaurs (except without the cool bones).
-With MaxiBlocks you get unlimited sites and unlimited downloads.
+We’re on a mission to make licence keys and domain restrictions go extinct, just like dinosaurs (except without the cool bones).
+With MaxiBlocks you get unlimited domains and unlimited downloads.

 == Packed with free goodies 🆓 ==
 Get started with 200 free templates, 13.4k icons and 100 style cards.
 You don't even need an account.
 Just install the plugin and start building.